kunstmusik/blue-manual/docs/users/concepts/parameterAutomation.md

 values.
 Values from the parameter automation will also correctly be generated from render start time until render end time (if used).
-For parameters with resolution, every value is a discrete jump, so the instrument for resolution based parameters will on it\'s i-time run will simply set the new value and then turn the instrument instance off to save CPU cycles.
+For parameters with resolution, every value is a discrete jump, so the instrument for resolution based parameters will on it's i-time run will simply set the new value and then turn the instrument instance off to save CPU cycles.